This is what you missed from the UNWTO regional congress

 However, with Covid-19, this is practically impossible, what most women like myself are doing is looking inwards, strategizing ways we can add more value to our audience and clients leveraging technology.

-If you read my previous article on the impact of corona virus on the tourism industry, you would already be familiar with the solutions I proffered with reference to how we can leverage technology.
+If you read my previous article on the impact of coronavirus on the tourism industry, you would already be familiar with the solutions I proffered with reference to how we can leverage technology.

 If you have not read it, click here to read.
 Most women like myself have resulted into doing one or more of the following: